 There’s no need to have lost a thing to feel nostalgic for it.

-The brightest and gladdest day of your life has been bleached from your mind long ago.
+The brightest and gladdest day of your life bleached from your mind long ago.
 Your most joyful recollections are not recollections of joy.
 Reverie makes an art of chiaroscuro.
 It needs broad swathes of blackness to paint its shimmering pictures.
 Wistful people don’t pine for the past because they feel sad now, they pine for it because they felt sad then.

 If you repine that your past didn’t go more slowly, you probably wish that your present would go more swiftly.